 With Hardcat solutions, these technologies are standard.
 We provide an ever-increasing number of enterprise businesses, non-profit organisations, and government agencies with sophisticated automated asset management solutions, whether they have 500 assets or 5 million assets.

-The Lebosi system is created via the Hardcat nGen rapid development platform.
-It is based upon the same architecture designed for the NSW Police property and evidence solution EFIMS that has been operational for 10 years.
-The Lebosi system is designed to be an enterprise solution catering to thousands of users with different roles within the organisation.
+The Hardcat Lebosi solution was created via the Hardcat nGen rapid development platform.
+It is based upon the same architecture designed for the NSW Police Property and Evidence solution EFIMS that has been operational for 10 years.
+The Hardcat Lebosi system is designed to be an enterprise solution catering to thousands of users with different roles within the organisation.

-Lebosi has all the modules of Hardcat V6 except purchasing and depreciation.
-The reason that these two modules are not available is that the Lebosi system is aimed at organisations that would already have an ERP system installed in which purchasing would be an integral component.
+Hardcat Lebosi has all the modules of Hardcat V6 except purchasing and depreciation capability.
+The reason that these two modules are not available is that the Hardcat Lebosi system is aimed at organisations that would already have an ERP system installed in which purchasing would be an integral component.

-The Lebosi system is aimed at organisations that have a vast and distributed set of locations, such as Police, Fire Brigades, Ambulance, Defence and other such organisations, with a need to see a consolidated view of these locations.
-As well as the ability to move and transfer assets and equipment between these multiple locations while ensuring that the chain of custody is adhered to.
+The Hardcat Lebosi system is aimed at organisations that have a vast and distributed set of locations, such as Police, Fire Brigades, Ambulance, Defence and other such organisations, with a need to see a consolidated view of the assets at these locations.
+As well as the ability to move and transfer assets and equipment between these multiple locations.